oddgen/oddgen/README.md

 ## Introduction

 oddgen is a SQL Developer extension to invoke dictionary-driven code generators.
 Dictionary-driven means that the predominant part of a model is stored in an Oracle data dictionary or in other related relational tables.
-Generators written in PL/SQL are discovered after connecting to a database and presented in a navigator tree.
+Generators written in a JVM language or in PL/SQL are discovered after connecting to a database and presented in a navigator tree.
 The oddgen generator interface is designed to hide the complexity from the user and to support generation of any target code in just a few mouse clicks.

 See <https://www.oddgen.org/> for more information about the product.